 –>The Math Center offers free math tutoring Monday-Friday at varying times in Room 228 for both Math classes and non-Math classes like statistics.
-See the Math Center website for winter term hours.
+See the Math Center website for fall term hours.

-–>The Digital Media Center, now located on the 2nd floor, offers help with technology-related class assignments on Monday & Wednesday from 1-5pm and Tuesday & Thursday from 4-8pm.
+–>The Digital Media Center, located on the 2nd floor, offers help with technology-related class assignments.
+Email email@example.com for a tutoring appointment.

 Check out our Textbooks Guide for options to buy, rent, and borrow textbooks for your classes this term.

 You’ll also find info about where to sell your textbooks back once you’re done with them.

 Welcome back, faculty!
 Remember that the library is here to help you, too.
 Take a look at this handy guide to see how.
 It outlines the specific services we offer for faculty, as well as the ways we can help teach your students information literacy and research skills.
 Have a great year.

 Welcome to campus, new students!
 Learn more about the WOU library at one or all of the #WOUNSW sessions below (see your New Student Week book for full descriptions):

 –>Insider Library Tours – for students by students

 Tues.
 9/20, 9am-12:30pm, Hamersly Library &

 Wed.
 9/21, 10:15-11:15am, Hamersly Library room 108